 Even though the citizens of many countries can get a visa on arrival, it is however recommended that anyone planning a trip to Egypt should determine what the Egypt visa requirements are with regards to their nationality.
 Keep in mind that citizens of several countries are required to obtain a visa from an Egyptian consulate or embassy prior to arriving in Egypt.
 If you are from one of these countries and you arrive without a visa, you will not be allowed to enter.

 At the time of writing, Egypt visa requirements are as follows:

-North America: All citizens of of the USA can get a visa on arrival.
+North America: All US and Canadian citizens can get a visa on arrival.

 South America: All South American nationals can obtain a visa on arrival.

 Australia and New Zealand: All citizens can get a visa on arrival.